Follow TV Tropes

 She's like, "Oh my god"

-• Weight Woe: Ever since she came out from suffering from bulimia in her 2019 documentary "Miss Americana", Taylor has been openly discussing her eating disorder in her music.
+• Weight Woe: Ever since she came out from suffering from bulimia in her 2019 documentary "Miss Americana", Taylor has openly discussed her eating disorder in her music.

-• "All Too Well (10 Minutes Version)(Taylor's Version)(From The vault)" eludes that her anorexia worsen in the wake of a break up.
+• The 10-minute version of "All Too Well" alludes that her anorexia worsened in the wake of a break up.

-• "Anti-Hero" Music Video has her weight being one of the reason she is being insecure.
+• "Anti-Hero" music video has her weight being one of the reasons she feels insecure.

 • "You're On Your Own Kid" directly states that her anorexia was the result of her wanting to fit in.